bpetermann/ts-a11y/README.md

-# Refa11y
+# Zugang

-**Refa11y** is a VS Code extension designed to help you improve the accessibility of your code.
+Zugang is a VS Code extension designed to help you improve the accessibility of your code.
 By providing refactoring suggestions, it guides you towards meeting accessibility standards, inspired by Manuel Matuzovic's excellent book, ["Web Accessibility Cookbook"](https://www.oreilly.com/library/view/web-accessibility-cookbook/9781098145590/)

 ## 🚀 Features

-Currently, refa11y focuses on HTML, offering warnings when your code lacks essential elements, tags, or attributes necessary for accessibility.
+Currently, zugang focuses on HTML, offering warnings when your code lacks essential elements, tags, or attributes necessary for accessibility.
 Future updates will expand support to more (.jsx, .tsx) files.

 ## ⚙️ Installation